openaps/docs/docs/docs/While You Wait For Gear/preferences-and-safety-settings.md

 The default of 0.5 for this value keeps autotune ISF closer to pump ISF via a weighted average of fullNewISF and pumpISF.
 1.0 allows full adjustment, 0 is no adjustment from pump ISF.

-## Editing your preferences.json

-To change your max iob in your preferences.json file:

-First, you need to change directory:

-`cd myopenaps`

-Use the nano text editor to open your preferences.json file:

-`nano preferences.json`

-Then amend the "max_iob": 0 to the figure you want.

-To check that you have done this successfully run the following:

-`cat preferences.json`

-You should see the amended max IOB you have entered.
-Remember if you run the setup script in the future, it will default back to 0 max IOB, but you can always follow this same process to change it again.

-Similarly, if you'd like to add any of the other preferences back in and change the value, copy and paste the name intro your list of preferences.json file, following the format of the example at the top of this page.